androidchat/androidchat.github.io/_posts/2016-02-29-AndroidChat-Weekly-1.md

   - [Google - Interested in the Digital Single Market?](https://docs.google.com/forms/d/10h2VoV4EvfUlCWebmLluBHoJ48pYjitrwBsLQMbWGPk/viewform?c=0&amp) - shared by *langerhans*

   The last few weeks of December 2015 saw a lot of action around the issue of Digital Single Market (DSM).
 This is an EU initiative to eliminate barriers for digital goods and services.
 If implemented smartly, a DSM would make cross-country purchases easier and could even allow you to access your UK Netflix account while you’re in France, for example.
 In short, a DSM could be a boon for growth and innovation.

 # Top content in \#beginners

  - [JSon Schema 2 Pojo](http://www.jsonschema2pojo.org/) - shared by *lungo*

- Generate Plain Old Java Objects from JSON or JSON-Schema.
+ Generate plain old Java objects from JSON or JSON-schema.

  - [Android Animations](http://www.tutorialspoint.com/android/android_animations.htm) - shared by *1mike12*

-Nice tutorial detailing how to orchastrate animations.
+Nice tutorial detailing how to orchestrate animations.
 # Top content in \#hangout

  - [Host card emulation sample](https://github.com/grundid/host-card-emulation-sample) - shared by *langerhans*

- This app is a simple demo app where most of the code was taken from the [Host-based Card Emulation documentation](http://developer.android.com/guide/topics/connectivity/nfc/hce.html) - by grundid on Github
+ This app is a simple demo app where most of the code was taken from the [Host-based Card Emulation documentation](http://developer.android.com/guide/topics/connectivity/nfc/hce.html) - by grundid on GitHub

 # Comic strip of the week
  - [Geek and Poke, How to write a CV](http://geekandpoke.typepad.com/geekandpoke/2011/01/nosql.html) - shared by *krosty4782*